delner/olfactory/README.md

 ### Introduction

-Olfactory is a factory extension for creating complex object sets, as a supplement to *factory_girl*, *fabrication*, or other factories.
+Olfactory is a factory extension for creating complex object sets, as a supplement to `factory_girl`, `fabrication`, or other factories.

 It introduces the concept of **templates**: an abstract group of objects.
-These can be used to make test setup much quicker and easier.

-Templates are not intended to replace most factories, but supplement them.
+You define what objects (or other templates) your template can contain (not unlike a factory), then you can create instances of it by invoking the build or create functions.
+These templates can be used to make test setup much quicker and easier.
+Templates are not intended to replace factories, but bridge the gap where `factory_girl` and `fabrication` factories fall short.

 They are most useful when:
- - Subjects are weakly related or non-relational (e.g. not joined by ActiveRecord associations)
+ - Your models are weakly related or non-relational (e.g. not joined by ActiveRecord associations)
- - You require a collection of objects that are not directly related (or easily built using factories)
+ - You require a collection of objects that are not directly related (or easily built using factories & associations)
+ - You'd prefer short-hand notation
- - You'd prefer short-hand notation, or to abstract Factory implementation out of your tests
+ - You'd like to abstract Factory implementation out of your tests
-   - e.g. Define a set of generic factories other programmers can use, without requiring them to understand the underlying details
+   - e.g. Define a set of generic factories other programmers can use, without requiring them to understand the underlying class or relational structure.

 For example, given:
 ```ruby